 At dusk the disciples near their destination, a village in Judea.
 The stranger says He would have walked farther with them but accepts their offer to take shelter for the night.
 While breaking bread at a table Yeshua reveals His identity, then vanishes.
 The stunned men say to one another, “Did not our heart burn within us while He talked with us on the road, and while He opened the Scriptures to us?”

 The takeaway is that Yeshua would have gone farther.
 And He will with us.
-Are we willing to walk the extra mile with Him?
+But will we go the extra mile with Him?